Shellular Metamaterial Design via Compact Electric Potential Parametrization: Related Work

-Architected (mechanical) metamaterials are artificially engineered materials whose effective mechanical properties primarily originate from the geometry of their unit-cell architecture rather than from their constituent composition~\cite{kadic2013metamaterials,bertoldi2017flexible,lu2022architectural}.
 In this paper, we focus on \emph{shellular} metamaterials, a particular type of mechanical metamaterial that usually fits within a \emph{cubic} unit cell and is composed of a \emph{homogeneous} elastic material forming thin shells.
 These shells can constitute either a two-dimensional manifold surface embedded in three-dimensional space~\cite{nguyen2016optimal} or a non-manifold or non-smooth surface~\cite{spadoni2014closed}.
-A prominent example within this class is the family of TPMS, which have been extensively studied and deployed in various applications~\cite{han2018overview}.
-TPMS structures, characterized by zero mean curvature across their surfaces, exhibit reduced stress concentration and are well suited to additive manufacturing.
+A prominent example within this class is the family of TPMS, which have been extensively studied and deployed in various applications~\cite{han2018overview,Zhang_2025}, because of its excellent mechanical and additive-manufacturing properties.
 Beyond ``true'' TPMS, there are TPMS-like structures that share similar qualities~\cite{hu2020efficient,xu2023new,jiang2023meshless}.
-Our proposed design space is capable of incorporating a broad range of these TPMS-like structures.
-There are also other smooth surface, such as the one with spindoal topologies~\cite{hsieh2019mechanical}, which is solution of Cahn-Hilliard equation.
+Our proposed design space is capable of incorporating a broad range of these TPMS structures.